sydneybgarcia/sydswebsite/content/home/resources.md

 ---
 **Talk Series**

-In the fall of 2020 I helped organize the Stanford Social Neuroscience Professional Development Talk Series.
-We recorded the series, which includes talks on how to apply for post-bacc jobs, how to do well on the GRE, applying to grauate school, and more!
+In the fall of 2020 I helped organize a Professional Development Talk Series for underrepresented minority students (URMs).
+We recorded the series, which includes talks on how to apply for post-bacc jobs, how to do well on the GRE, how to apply to graduate school, and more!
 Check it out [here](https://www.ssnl.stanford.edu/resources).

-**Recommended Graduate Application Guides**
+**Recommended Graduate School Application Guides**

 When I was applying for graduate programs I relied heavily on the following guides.
-I hope they can aid in your application process as well!
+I hope they can aid in your application process as well.

 ["So, you’re applying for a PhD in Psychology..."
 Guide](https://drive.google.com/file/d/1wHd_BRG3SHI-8sFS4E-0ilzp_IaKpQsd/view)